junxit/us-congress-bills-112/metadata.md

 - 2011-11-14 — Introduced in House
 - 2011-11-14 — Introduced in House
 - 2011-11-14 — Referred to the House Committee on Natural Resources.
+- 2011-11-15 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2012-02-01 — Committee Consideration and Mark-up Session Held.
+- 2012-02-01 — Ordered to be Reported (Amended) by the Yeas and Nays: 27 - 16.
+- 2012-02-01 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2012-02-09 — Placed on the Union Calendar, Calendar No. 272.
+- 2012-02-09 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-392.
+- 2012-02-09 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-392.